top of page

 6. Notes

-(1) Of our many cognitive biases, those most at play with mega forces are Hyperbolic discounting, Our lack of concern for future generations, The bystander effect, and The sunk-cost fallacy.
+(1) Of our many cognitive biases, those most at play with mega forces are Hyperbolic discounting, Our lack of concern for future generations, the bystander effect, and the sunk-cost fallacy.

 Here are definitions:

 • Hyperbolic discounting.
 This is our perception that the present is more important than the future.
 Throughout most of our evolution, it was more advantageous to focus on what might kill us or eat us now, not later.
-This bias now impedes our ability to take action to address more distant-feeling, slower and complex challenges.
+This bias now impedes our ability to take action to address more distant-feeling, slower, and complex challenges.

 • Our lack of concern for future generations.
 Evolutionary theory suggests that we care most about just a few generations of family members: our great-grandparents to great-grandchildren.
 While we may understand what needs to be done to address mega force-related change, it’s hard for us to see how the sacrifices required for generations existing beyond this short time span are worth it.

 • The bystander effect.
 We tend to believe that someone else will deal with a crisis.
-This developed for good reason: if a threatening wild animal is lurking at the edge of our hunter-gatherer group, it’s a waste of effort for every single member to spring into action — not to mention could needlessly put more people into danger.
+This developed for good reason: if a threatening wild animal is lurking at the edge of our hunter-gatherer group, it’s a waste of effort for every single member to spring into action, not to mention it could needlessly put more people into danger.
 In smaller groups, it was usually pretty clearly delineated who would step up for which threats, so this worked.
 Today, however, this leads us to assume (often wrongly) that our leaders must be doing something about the mega forces.
 And the larger the group, the stronger this bias becomes.

 • The sunk-cost fallacy.
 We are biased towards staying the course even in the face of negative outcomes.
 The more we've invested time, energy, or resources into that course, the more likely we are to stick with it – even if it no longer seems optimal.
 This helps explain, for example, our long-term identification with political parties, even as the political parties change their priorities.